dinamite-toolkit/dinamite-toolkit.github.io/_pages/quickstart.md

 layout: page
 permalink: quickstart/
 ---
-# Quickstart
+# Quick start

 ## Setting up

-If you want to try DINAMITE out quickly, your best option is to grab our Docker.io container recipes at *link here*.
+If you want to try DINAMITE out quickly, your best option is to grab our Docker.io container recipes **[here](https://github.com/dinamite-toolkit/dinamite-compiler-docker)**

 To build the Docker container, clone the repository locally.
 The final image will be around 5GB, and traces can get big, so make sure you have some free space on your machine (in our experience ~20GB free space is usually enough for